Midwife + Specialist Obstetrician

 How much does TotalCare cost?

-The fee for TotalCare is $3500 and is due in full by 32 weeks pregnant.
+The fee for TotalCare is $4250 and is due in full by 32 weeks pregnant (This includes an early payment discount of $250.
+If paid after 32 weeks, the full fee is $4500).

 Can you update my GP during my pregnancy?